-The Group is also required to manage potentially heightened conduct and regulatory risks associated with strategic growth, such as the acquisition of Goodbody Stockbrokers UC ("Goodbody") and the establishment of an insurance joint venture, AIB life.
+The Group is also required to manage potentially heightened conduct and regulatory risks associated with regulatory developments and strategic growth, such as the acquisition of Goodbody Stockbrokers UC ("Goodbody") and the establishment of an insurance joint venture, AIB life, and the establishment of the new Climate Capital segment.
+As part of the Group's implementation of a customer centric strategy a chief customer officer has been appointed in 2024.
 Additional regulatory requirements need to be considered along with the conduct implications of managing a different customer base, business portfolio and product suite.
 As a result, effective integration with appropriate alignment and oversight between the Group and any such subsidiary or joint venture is required to mitigate these risks.